vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/FAQ/readme.md

 ### Can’t find corresponding types

-Make sure to add `"@mr-hope/vuepress-theme-types"` to `compilerOptions.types`, because it is not in the`@ types` directory.
+Make sure to add `"@mr-hope/vuepress-theme-types"` to `compilerOptions.types`, because the package is not in the `@types` directory.

 ### No inputs were found in config file tsconfig.json

-This problem is usually caused by the absence of a TypeScript file in your project (or your tsconfig.json configuration is incorrect).
+This problem is caused by the absence of a TypeScript file in your project (or your tsconfig.json configuration is incorrect).

-ts-loader requires that the include and exclude configuration items of tsconfig.json include at least one ts file in the project.
+`ts-loader` requires that the include and exclude configuration items of tsconfig.json include at least one ts file in the project.

 If your project does not have a ts file, to avoid this problem, you can create an empty ts file anywhere in your project and add it to the include of tsconfig.json.